-- A. Any and all twenty-four seven days a week facilities and/or operations are exempt from Article 11, Section 8. - B. Employees whose buildings have been temporarily closed may be reassigned to work sites in the same geographic area. - C. Regular County employees directed not report to work or who are sent home from work due to the closure of their work site, shall receive their regular pay for that scheduled shift.

-- D. After the first day of closure of a County building, if the County is unable to reopen a work site, or is unable to obtain an alternative work site in the same geographical area, an employee will be compensated for that day(s) as if it were a holiday. - E. Notwithstanding Article 7, Section 2, during a temporary closure of County buildings, those regular employees who are still required to work as part of essential services, as defined by the County Administrative Officer, would receive compensation at the overtime rate of time and one half for those hours actually worked during designated closure. - F. Should the closure of a County facility last longer than five (5) working days, the County reserves the right to reassign employees outside their geographical area.
+- A. Any and all twenty-four (24) seven (7) days a week facilities and/or operations are exempt from - B. Employees whose buildings have been temporarily closed may be reassigned to work sites in the same geographic area. - C. Regular County employees scheduled to work, but who are directed not report to work or who are sent home from work due to the closure of their work site due to an emergency shall receive their regular pay for that scheduled shift.
+An employee shall not receive regular pay if the employee does not report to work due to any circumstance when there has not been a County directive closing the employee's work site. - D. After the first day of closure of a County building, if the County is unable to reopen a work site, or is unable to obtain an alternative work site in the same geographical area, an employee will be compensated for that day(s) as if it were a holiday. - E. Notwithstanding Article 6, Section 2, during a temporary closure of County buildings, those regular employees who are still required to work as part of essential services, as defined by the County Administrative Officer, would receive compensation at the overtime rate of time and one half for those hours actually worked during designated closure. - F. Should the closure of a County facility last longer than five (5) working days, the County reserves the right to reassign employees outside their geographical area.
 In the event of reassignment outside the geographical area, the employee may at his/her request utilize accumulated vacation and/or compensatory time off in lieu of reassignment, unless the Chief Administrative Officer makes a finding that the employee's services are essential to the continued operation of the County. - G. Geographical area is generally defined as: - 1.
 Tahoe Basin - 2.
 Western Slope